 According to the Anxiety and Depression Association of America (AADA), hoarding is an emotional disorder that combines an intense need to acquire things but finds it difficult to get rid of them.

-Threats and Challenges of a Hoarder House in Kansas
+Threats and Challenges of a Hoarder House Kansas

-There are a number of reasons why hoarder homes in Kansas pose a threat to the seller and prospective buyers.
+There are a number of reasons why hoarder homes pose a threat to the seller and prospective buyers.

 The issues present from hoarding should be addressed right away because they can cause damages and the owner could be legally liable.